threefoldtech/info_grid/src/terraform/advanced/terraform_nextcloud_single.md

 # Introduction

-In this Threefold Guide, we deploy a [Nextcloud](https://nextcloud.com/) instance on a Full VM running on the [Threefold Grid](https://threefold.io/).
+In this Threefold Guide, we deploy a [Nextcloud](https://nextcloud.com/) instance on a full VM running on the [Threefold Grid](https://threefold.io/).

 We will learn how to deploy a full virtual machine (Ubuntu 22.04) with [Terraform](https://www.terraform.io/).
 We will install and deploy Nextcloud.
 We will add a DDNS (dynamic DNS) domain to the Nextcloud deployment.
 It will then be possible to connect to the Nextcloud instance over public internet.
 Nextcloud will be available over your computer and even your smart phone!
 We will also set HTTPS for the DDNS domain in order to make the Nextcloud instance as secure as possible.
 You are free to explore different DDNS options.
 In this guide, we will be using [DuckDNS](https://www.duckdns.org/) for simplicity.